tingyucha/NEXRAD_level2_data_process/howtorun_radxprint.md

 /path/to/Radx/apps/RadxPrint -f cfradial_file > file_name.txt
 ```

 In addition, RadxPrint also allows you to print out a specific field.
-For example, print the information of REF field into a .txt file:
+For example, print the information of REF field onto a .txt file:
 ```terminal
 /path/to/Radx/apps/RadxPrint -f cfradial file -field REF > file_name.txt
 ```